Siemens wants to discuss 'opportunities' with Alstom

 French newspaper Le Figaro reported on Sunday that Siemens is offering Alstom half of its train-making business and some cash.

-In return Siemens wants Alstom's business that makes turbines for the energy industry, according to the report.'Other solutions'
+In return Siemens wants Alstom's business that makes turbines for the energy industry, according to the report.

 Shares in Alstom jumped 11% on Thursday after a report said that GE was prepared to pay $13bn for the French firm.